 With all common boards we can handle 12V and 5V signals, no big deal!

 12V signal driven lasers are less common (Jtech).
 They are simple, you plug them into the print fan port (or any 12V port) on your control board and you are good to go.
 Using a 12V port you will typically use M106 SXXX to turn the laser on and M107 to turn the laser off.
 The Sxxx is the laser strength with a value between 0-255, 255 being the most power.

-5V driven lasers need a firmware edit to assign the right pin for your board and some logic settings (see the next section).
-Using a 5V port you will typically use M3 OXXX to turn the laser on and M5 to turn the laser off.
-The Oxxx is the laser strength with a value between 0-255, 255 being the most power.
+5V driven lasers need a firmware edit to assign the right pin for your board, this just reassigns the 12v fan pin to instead control a 5V pin.
+After that the same rules apply, use M106 SXXX to turn the laser on and M107 to turn the laser off.
+The Sxxx is the laser strength with a value between 0-255, 255 being the most power.
 (Thanks Guffy)